 - We have resumed charging for parking at NWT Holme Dunes and NWT Cley Marshes now that the visitor centres have reopened.
 We have not placed specific social distancing measures on parking but we request all visitors to remain mindful of social distancing measures when arriving or leaving from their vehicles.
 Our centres will be cleaned on an enhanced touch point cleaning regime throughout the day.

 - Our visitor toilets will be open as usual with enhanced cleaning regimes and regular touch point cleaning through the day.
 All toilets will be run on a single person or where possible a single household entry.

 - We have now resumed our usual comprehensive range of events activities at all sites.
 We continue to achieve this within the government guidelines but please keep up to date through our website of any possible changes to this.
 In the meantime, we will also continue with our very successful and popular range of digital events with NWT’s Nick Acheson in discussion with guest panellists.
 Please keep an eye on the website and on our social media channels for more information.
 For details of what events are running and for event procedures, please contact the visitor centres directly.

 Hickling Broad and Marshes

 The Hickling Broad car park is open as usual.
 At NWT Hickling Broad we continue to have a one way route system in place around the reserve which allows for some alternate routes to be taken.
 Some small single access points have been closed currently.
-The access to Stubb Mill through the reserve from the Whiteslea track is wide enough accommodate a two way system but as always we request visitors to be mindful of safe social distancing.
-Normal reserve entry charges will apply.
+The access to Stubb Mill through the reserve from the Whiteslea track is wide enough to accommodate a two way system but as always we request visitors to be mindful of safe social distancing.
+Normal reserve entry charges apply.

 Cley and Salthouse Marshes